George Offor

 George Offor (1787– 7 August 1864) was an English book-collector who accumulated a massive personal library.

 Offor entered business as a bookseller at Tower Hill, London.
 He studied Hebrew, Greek and Latin and became an expert in sixteenth- and seventeenth-century English literature and theological writings.

+Offor died at his home, Grove House, Grove Street, South Hackney, London, on 4 August 1864, and was buried in Abney Park Cemetery, Stoke Newington.

 Works

 John Bunyan

 He had compiled the complete works of John Bunyan.
 However some of them were destroyed in a fire.